-Spouse Working: If your spouse/civil partner/cohabitant works, or is engaged in self-employment or has any capital/savings or other assessable income, while you are in receipt of Jobseekers Allowance their earnings from employment or assessable means can affect the amount of Jobseekers Allowance the family unit receives.
+Spouse Working: If your spouse/civil partner/cohabitant works, or is engaged in self-employment or has any capital/savings or other assessable income, while you are in receipt of Jobseeker's Allowance their earnings from employment or assessable means can affect the amount of Jobseeker's Allowance the family unit receives.

-Back to Work Family Dividend (BTWFD): This scheme aims to help families to move from social welfare into employment.
-It will give financial support to people with children who were getting jobseeker and one-parent family payments who take up employment, increase their hours of employment or become self-employed.
+Back to Work Family Dividend (BTWFD): The Back to Work Family Dividend (BTWFD) scheme aims to help families to move from social welfare into employment.
+It will give financial support to people with children who were getting Jobseeker's and One-Parent Family payments who take up employment or become self-employed.
 If you qualify for the scheme you will get a weekly payment for up to 2 years.
-You will be paid the equivalent of any Increases for Qualified Children that were being paid on your jobseeker or one-parent family payment (up to a maximum of 4 children) for the first year in employment.
+You will be paid the equivalent of any Increases for Qualified Children that were being paid on your Jobseeker's or One-Parent Family payment (up to a maximum of 4 children) for the first year in employment.
 Half that amount will be paid weekly for the second year.